Skip to Content

 All-purpose glue — it’s right for you!

-Every DIY enthusiast needs an all-purpose glue in their toolbox, but which one is the best for your ever-growing list of projects?
+Every DIY enthusiast needs an all-purpose glue, but which one is the best for your ever-growing list of projects?
 Read on to find out.

 All-purpose glue — a glue for all occasions.
 Is this a case of a Jack of all trades but a master of none?
 Certainly not!
 In this guide, we show you how a universal adhesive can be the ideal glue for the job.